braathwaate/stratego/README.md

 Areas for improvements are:

 ## Search tree.
 Forward pruning will be required to get to deeper levels.
 There is code that forward prunes the search tree for defending against chases.
 Can similar code be used to determine attack plans as well?
-The AI always abides by the Two Squares rule but does not enforce the same of the opponent.
+The AI always abides by the Two Squares rule.
 If the Two Squares Settings box is checked, making the opponent abide by the Two Squares rule, then chase attacks would be much more successful and worthy of deep analysis.
 Restrict move generation to only those pieces that can affect the outcome.
 ## Eliminate pointless moves from the search tree.
 Pointless moves reduce the effective depth of the search.
 For example, a common attack involves a win based on the defender limited out by the Two Squares rule, such as in the example below:
 ```